 Decision Category Responsible division(s) Request Deadline Progress and follow-up action Status Structured Funding Dialogue Division of Communicati ons and Strategic Partnerships, Policy and strategy Division Para 9.
 Requests UNFPA to present in future structured funding dialogue reports how the planned and actual allocation of resources to thematic funds contributes to the achievement of the results of the strategic plan.
 Second Regular Session 2021 This presentation was included in the 2021 Structured Funding Dialogue report and the presentation.
-Completed 2020/19 UNFPA evaluation Evaluation ation function, of the evaluation of the UNFPA me of work and budget of the Evaluation Office in No actions required Evaluation buting to Unit the progress achieved in strengthening the ed Nations system-wide evaluation efforts, and in No actions required
+Completed 2020/19 UNFPA evaluation Evaluation capacity in humanitarian action, and o 2020; of the program ation function, of the evaluation of the UNFPA ume of work and budget of the Evaluation Office in No actions required Evaluation buting to Unit the progress achieved in strengthening the ed Nations system-wide evaluation efforts, and in No actions required

-Evaluat on Policy and Strategy Division Para 3.
+Evaluation Policy and Strategy Division Para 3.
 Encourages UNFPA to strive to progressing towards an allocation of at least 1.4 per cent and up to 3 per cent of its total programme expenditure to the evaluation function, as embedded in the UNFPA Evaluation Policy of 2019; Ongoing UNFPA's commitment to provide sufficient resources for the evaluation function is reflected in the steady increase in investments over the years.
 Even in times of financial challenges and reductions in income during the 2014-2017 and 2018-2021 cycle, UNFPA safeguarded the budgets for the two independent functions and did not reduce their allocations, unlike for other parts of the organization.
 This is evidenced by an increase of over 308% in the Evaluation Office (from \$4.2 million in 2010 to \$17.2 million for 2022-2025).
 UNFPA has provided additional resources for the evaluation function in its Integrated Budget 2022-2025 proposal which was approved by the Executive Board.
 In addition, the quadrennial budgeted evaluation plan (QBEP) 2022-2025, includes funding for all planned centralized and high level and strategic evaluations.
 UNFPA has further strengthened the financial ring-fencing mechanism to support the implementation of regional and country programme evaluations.
 Mirroring the rising income of the organization, the expenditure on evaluation nearly tripled between 2014 and 2022.
-In relative terms, the Completed and on-going the expenditure on evaluation nearly tripled the relative decrease in the ratio of evaluation expenditure is reflective of the increased total programme expenses in 2022.
+In relative terms, the 2022 expenditure on evaluation represents 0.80 per cent of the total UNFPA programme expenditure.
+Although the ratio is below the evaluation policy norm of 1.4 per cent to 3% of the total programme budget for the evaluation function, in real terms, the total expenditure on evaluation function in 2022 increased by 7 per Completed and on-going per cent of the total UNFPA programme expenditure.
+Although the ratio is below the evaluation policy norm of 1.4 per cent to 3% of the total programme budget for the evaluation function, in real terms, the total expenditure on In terms of economies of scale, as the income of the organization grows, the proportion of spending on evaluation will conversely decrease, even with nominal growth and additional investments.
+Thus, the relative decrease in the ratio of evaluation expenditure is reflective of the increased total programme expenses in 2022.
 Further proposals will be included in the new evaluation policy to be presented to the Board for approval at the first regular session 2024.